xixiaouab/xixiaouab.github.io/index.md

 I have a broad interest in Computer Vision and Natural Language Processing, currently focusing on:
-- ⚙️ Efficient and scalable Parameter-Efficient Fine-Tuning/Accelerating for LLMs, LVMs, and MLLMs
+- ⚙️ Efficient and scalable Parameter-Efficient Fine-Tuning for LLMs, LVMs, and MLLMs
 - 🧠 Novel applications of large foundation models in scientific domains, including Climate Modeling, Medical Imaging, and Infrastructure Analysis
 - 🎥 Video Generation, Image/Video Understanding